 To properly choose a heating system that is best for your garage, you need to know the main types of heaters that will work.
 Here are the primary types of heaters for garages are:

 Forced Air Heater – These systems usually use gas.
 These force hot air or warm air into the room to increase the temperature.
 While these tend to be powerful, it isn’t easy to regulate the heat settings in a small space like a garage if it gets too hot.
 The airflow can also be quite strong.
 They have a lot of heating power but should be avoided in a small garage where a strong airflow can cause problems with what you are working on.
-They also require a lot of wattage which can drastically increase your heating bill.
+They also require a lot of wattage, drastically increasing your heating bill.
 Mr. Heater is a common brand of this type of heater.
 Mr. Heater units tend to come on wheels to move it easily where it is needed.
 They require adequate floor space because of their large size.
-These can possibly be useful if you have a large square feet three car garage or four car garage.
+These can be useful if you have a large square foot three-car or four-car garage.
 Anything smaller and these might be overkill.

 Coil Heaters – These are units with metal ribbons or coils that get extremely hot and warm the room by both radiant heat and convection.
-These aren’t necessarily that good due to the radiant heat on the electric garage heater being weak in comparison to convection.
-Also, because the coils get so hot and are exposed to the air, they can result in a fire if anything flammable comes into contact with it.
-Something like a Fahrenheat FUH54 can use this method of heat output as well.
+These aren’t necessarily that good because the electric garage heater’s radiant heat is weak compared to convection.
+Also, because the coils get so hot and are exposed to the air, they can result in a fire if anything flammable comes into contact.
+Something like a Fahrenheat FUH54 can also use this heat output method.
 Despite being heavy-duty units, you can also mount these on the ceiling or wall with a mounting bracket.
-These can also have safety features like overheat protection so the unit will go into shutoff if any overheating problems are detected.
+These can also have safety features like overheat protection, so the unit will shut off if any overheating problems are detected.
 Not all coil heaters have the same safety features.

-Ceramic Heater – These heaters are a lot like infrared heaters, but they use ceramic.
-They are usually freestanding like the ones that Lasko make or Comfort Zone.
-Because of the limited BTU heater, they may not be ideal for a large garage with a lot of square feet to cover unless the particular unit have a higher BTU rating.
+Ceramic Heater – These heaters are like infrared heaters, but they use ceramic.
+They are usually freestanding like the ones that Lasko makes or Comfort Zone.
+Because of the limited BTU heater, they may not be ideal for a large garage with a lot of square feet to cover unless the particular unit has a higher BTU rating.
 When using a Comfort Zone or other ceramic heater, be careful of debris or random items around the heater because freestanding heaters can be a fire hazard.

-Electric Fireplace – Electric fireplaces are electric heaters that could use any one of the other heating styles listed above.
-However the leading electric fireplaces tend to use infrared heating.
-Unlike all of these other heaters, electric fireplaces can also simulate the atmosphere of a real fireplace, therefore they are great if you convert your garage into a game room, family room, home office, or something else.
+Electric Fireplace – Electric fireplaces are electric heaters that could use any other heating styles listed above.
+However, the leading electric fireplaces tend to use infrared heating.
+Unlike all of these other heaters, electric fireplaces can also simulate the atmosphere of a real fireplace.
+Therefore, they are great if you convert your garage into a game room, family room, home office, or something else.

-Propane Heaters – Propane heaters are a gas garage heater that uses tanks filled with liquid propane as its fuel source.
-Typically, burning propane and other gas in a garage is considered dangerous and using a propane garage heater should be avoided.
-Keep in mind, the propane tanks will need to be changed regularly.
+Propane Heaters – Propane heaters are gas garage heaters that use liquid propane tanks as their fuel source.
+Typically, burning propane and other gas in a garage is considered dangerous, and using a propane garage heater should be avoided.
+Keep in mind; that the propane tanks will need to be changed regularly.

-Natural Gas Heaters – These are heaters that require natural gas lines for them to work.
+Natural Gas Heaters – These heaters require natural gas lines to work.
 Dyna is a company that makes heaters like these that run on natural gas like their Glo heater.
 Something like the Dyna Glo may produce a weird natural gas smell.
 And the Glo units can take up a lot of your workspace.
 Big Maxx is also a brand of these types of heaters.
-Again, keep in mind that burning gas in an enclosed garage can be dangerous and gas heaters should usually be avoided.
+Again, keep in mind that burning gas in an enclosed garage can be dangerous, and gas heaters should usually be avoided.

-If you think that picking up an electrical fireplace is a good fit for your garage, there are a handful of types you should be aware of:
+If you think that picking up an electric fireplace is a good fit for your garage, there are a handful of types you should be aware of:

-Mantle and Fireplace Unit – Coming as two pieces, these are almost always wall units or corner units.
-They come as two pieces so that buyers can choose a style of mantle that fits their home.
+Mantel and Fireplace Unit – Coming as two pieces, these are almost always wall units or corner units.
+They come as two pieces so that buyers can choose a style of mantel that fits their home.
 These electric fireplaces look the most traditional.
 If you are putting in a large media center, you can also find one of these units built into it.
-An electric fireplace mantle unit is a good choice for your garage game room or other garage room conversion.
+An electric fireplace mantel unit is good for your garage game room or other garage room conversion.

-Conversion Insert Unit – This probably won’t be applicable to your garage.
-These units are designed to insert inside of the opening of a traditional wood fireplace, thus converting it into a purely electrical fireplace.
+Conversion Insert Unit – This probably won’t apply to your garage.
+These units are designed to insert inside of the opening of a traditional wood fireplace, thus converting it into a purely electric fireplace.

-Portable Unit – These are no different than any other portable room heater other than it is designed aesthetically to look like a fireplace and sometimes has some mild flame simulated effects.
-These have all the same drawbacks as any other portable room heater and aren’t recommended if you are looking for something serious.
+Portable Unit – These are no different from any other portable room heater.
+It is designed aesthetically to look like a fireplace and sometimes has some mild flame simulated effects.
+These have the same drawbacks as any other portable room heater and aren’t recommended if you want something serious.

 While electric fireplaces have a long list of benefits that make them better than wood or gas fireplaces inside of your home, let’s focus on the reasons that pertain specifically to heating your garage:

-Low Energy Cost – High end electric fireplaces are designed to heat apartments, small houses, or large rooms incredibly efficiently.
+Low Energy Cost – High-end electric fireplaces are designed to efficiently heat apartments, small houses, or large rooms.
 This means it should be one of the cheapest ways for you to heat your garage.

-Remote Control – Electric fireplaces should come with a remote control or an app for your tablet or smartphone so that you can easily control every aspect of it and feature it.
+Remote Control – Electric fireplaces should come with a remote control or an app for your tablet or smartphone to easily control every aspect of the fireplace.
 The remote can turn it on, turn it off, change the thermostat, change the visual features, change the sound features, and more.

-Visually Pleasing – Compared to all of the other heaters for your garage, electric fireplaces are absolutely the best looking.
+Visually Pleasing – Electric fireplaces are absolutely the best looking compared to all of the other heaters for your garage.
 They bring a sense of comfort and warmth just with their look.
 The appeal of the flame effects will make your garage feel more like a part of your home instead of just a garage.
-That’s why electric fireplaces are ideal for people that have done or are planning to do a conversion of their garage to turn it into a game room, family room, or home office.
+Electric fireplaces are ideal for people who have done or are planning to convert their garage into a game room, family room, or home office.

-When you turn on an electric fireplace and if the room is colder than the thermostat’s setting, the fireplace will begin sucking cool air into it.
-After the air has been sucked into the electric fireplace unit through the air intake, the heating element inside heats up all of the air that is in there.
-Once the air is warm, it is then pushed back into the room through the blower.
+When you turn on an electric fireplace, and if the room is colder than the thermostat’s setting, the fireplace will begin sucking cool air.
+After the air has been sucked into the electric fireplace unit through the air intake, the heating element inside heats all of the air there.
+Once the air is warm, it is pushed back into the room through the blower.
 This all happens in a constant, quiet cycle.

-The warmed air then helps heat up all of the cool air that it touches.
+The warm air then helps heat all of the cool air it touches.

 Because electric fireplaces with infrared coils begin heating cool air so fast, you don’t have to turn the fireplace on and leave it on for a long time to warm it up like you might need to with a conventional metal coil heater.
-You will begin feeling warm air pushing into the room almost immediately with these much better electric fireplaces.
+With these more efficient electric fireplaces, you will immediately feel warm air pushing into the room.

 Since you don’t need ventilation with your electric fireplace, no excess heat is escaping through the vents.
 Most of the residual heat stays in the room, keeping it warm for a long time before it dissipates.
 That’s one of the really helpful ways that make these work so efficient and help reduce your heating bill.